Women's Hockey Junior Asia Cup

 The Women's Hockey Junior Asia Cup is a women's international under-21 field hockey tournament organized by the Asian Hockey Federation.
 The tournament has been held since 1992 and serves as a qualification tournament for the Junior World Cup.

-China are the defending champions winning the 2015 edition.
+The tournament has been won by three different teams: South Korea has the most titles with four and China follows with three.
+India has won the tournament once.
+The most recent edition was held in Muscat, Oman and was won by India.
+The 2021 edition, to be held in Kakamigahara, Japan, was canceled due to the COVID-19 pandemic.